|

 the next step is for that individual to call out to the Lord, acknowledging him

-that if thou shalt confess with thy mouth the Lord Jesus, and shalt believe in
+which we preach; that if thou shalt confess with thy mouth the Lord Jesus, and

 Next step